LAW 7170 - Public International Law

 General Course Information

-Course Code LAW 7170 Course Public International Law Coordinating Unit Adelaide Law School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Incompatible LAW 2520 and LAW 1508 Course Description This course provides students with an understanding of the system of public international law which regulates relations between actors on the global stage.
-Topics include: the nature of international law; sources of international law, including treaties, customary international law and general principles of law; participants in the international legal system, including statehood, legal personality and diplomatic protection; territory; state responsibility; jurisdiction and immunity; the relationship between international law and Australian law; the international law of human rights; the operation of the United Nations system, including the role of the General Assembly, international dispute settlement and the role of the International Court of Justice, and the law regulating the use of force and the role of the Security Council.
+Course Code LAW 7170 Course Public International Law Coordinating Unit Adelaide Law School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Prerequisites Students without a Bachelor of Laws must have completed LAW 7177 Incompatible LAW 2520 and LAW 1508 Course Description This course provides students with an understanding of the system of public international law which regulates relations between actors on the global stage.
+Topics include: the nature of international law; sources of international law, in particular centring on treaty; interpretation, negotiation and compliance.
+Customary international law and general principles of law and soft law will also be covered.
+Participants in the international legal system, including statehood, legal personality and diplomatic protection; territory; state responsibility; jurisdiction and immunity; the relationship between international law and Australian law; the international law of human rights; the operation of the United Nations system, including the role of the General Assembly, international dispute settlement and the role of the International Court of Justice, and the law regulating the use of force and the role of the Security Council.
+Further topics will include fact finding, the particular case of international law and Armed Drones, and peace through international law.

 Course Learning Outcomes

-1 Understand the nature of public international law and the structure of the international legal system 2 Define and apply the basic elements of public international law - its sources and subjects, the recognition and jurisdiction of States in international law and principles of State responsibility 3 Develop an understanding of several key areas of ‘public international law’ including the law surrounding the use of force and human rights 4 Understand how international law influences the development and adaptation of Australian domestic law through legislative, executive and judicial action 5 Critically examine the operation and application of international law in practical contexts 6 Develop effective skills, both orally and in writing, in the construction of legal argument and analysis on issues of international law 7 Undertake self-directed international legal research at a high level, including through the use of online technologies.
+1 Develop a knowledge of the nature of public international law and the structure of the international legal system 2 Define and apply the basic elements of public international law - its sources and subjects, the recognition and jurisdiction of States in international law and principles of State responsibility 3 Develop a knowledge of several key areas of ‘public international law’ including the law surrounding the use of force and human rights and treaty interpretation.
+4 Develop a knowledge of how international law influences the development and adaptation of Australian domestic law through legislative, executive and judicial action 5 Critically examine the operation and application of international law in practical contexts 6 Develop effective skills, both orally and in writing, in the construction of legal argument and the independent and self directed analysis on issues of international law

 University Graduate Attributes